 Here are the basic components of the system.
 Uncoupling membrane, heating cables, power modules and a thermostat control panel.

-While this is a DIY project, I would highly recommend hiring a certified electrician with knowledge of installing and testing this type of system.
+While this is a DIY project, I would highly recommend hiring a certified, trusted and awarded electrician with knowledge of installing and testing this type of system.
 It does require testing by a special meter that may not be commonly used by someone with less training.
 In addition, this system requires a dedicated circuit to be added to your electrical panel which is best handled by a professional.